sav-che/TL-2/Authors/Boudier, (Jean-Louis) Emile {std. Boud.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 376](https://www.biodiversitylibrary.org/item/103859#page/386/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 376](https://www.biodiversitylibrary.org/page/33265573) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boudier, Jean Louis Émile {std.
 Boud.}|first entry]] for this author

 ### Author

-\* Boudier, \[Jean-Louis\] Emile (1828-1920), French pharmacist and botanist, followed his father who was pharmacist at Montmorency, studied at the École supérieure de pharmacie de Paris, intern pharmacist in the Paris hospitals 1849, Pharmacien 1-re classe 1852, had a dispensary at Enghien 1853, shortly later in charge of his father's pharmacy until 1878, from then on dedicating himself to his scientific work. (*Boud.*).
+\* Boudier, \[Jean-Louis\] Emile (1828-1920), French pharmacist and botanist, followed his father who was pharmacist at Montmorency, studied at the École supérieure de pharmacie de Paris, intern pharmacist in the Paris hospitals 1849, Pharmacien 1-re classe 1852, had a dispensary at Enghien 1853, shortly later in charge of his father's pharmacy until 1878, from then on dedicating himself to his scientific work.
+**Abbreviated name**: *Boud.*

 #### Herbarium and types